lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The order data, once filled in, is never cleared.

-That’s why after ordering a ticket with clearly specified means of transport, every other ticket will also have means of transport specified, even if they are not part of it.
+That’s why after ordering a ticket with clearly specified means of transport, every other ticket will also have means of transport specified, even if they should not be part of it.

 For example, here we first order a regular ticket for the first zone and see, that the data is correct.
 It contains exactly what it needs to contain and nothing more.

-Then, we also order a ticket that specified means of transport.
+Then, we also order a ticket that specifies means of transport.

-Finally, we run into the issue by ordering a regular ticket for the first zone.
+Finally, we run into an issue by ordering a regular ticket for the first zone.

-It contains one extra field - means of transport - that is not expected to be here.
+It contains one extra field we don't expect to be here - that is means of transport.

-Let’s write a test for such a scenario.
+Let’s write a test for such a scenario (sea-nah-ryo).

 The first part of the flow is all about placing an order that has three fields: zones, tariffs, and means of transport.